-Cheddar zucchini bread is the perfect recipe to use up that extra garden zucchini!
+Cheddar garlic zucchini bread is the perfect recipe to use up that extra garden zucchini.
 This tender quick bread is filled with shredded zucchini, cheddar cheese, garlic, and chives.
-Best served warm with butter.
-So good, you'll be going back for seconds!

-This cheddar zucchini garlic bread is the perfect recipe for your summer zucchini harvest.
-It's tender, moist, and filled with cheesy, garlicky flavor.
-It tastes just like a soft loaf of garlic bread!
+Flavor/texture: Tender zucchini bread is moist and filled with cheesy, garlicky flavor (like a soft loaf of garlic bread!).

 Ingredients and substitutions